+Certain adventures call for the perfect banana bread, and this was one of them.
 A moist, ridiculously good banana bread recipe.
-A banana bread that is chocolate studded, lemon kissed, and made with whole wheat flour (and olive oil!) - from Melissa Clark's new book.
-Plus pics from a a beautiful wedding I attended at an off-season summer camp.
+A banana bread that is chocolate studded, lemon kissed, and made with whole wheat flour (and olive oil) - from Melissa Clark's new book.

 A beautiful roasted lemon chutney from Molly Steven's new book & some Mendocino coast photos.

 While in London my friend Anna Jones gave me a copy of the terrific new book she worked on - this broccoli-basil crusted mac and cheese immediately caught my attention.